menandmice/mnm-opendnssec/docs/INSTALL-MacOSX.md

 Create a basic BIND 9 configuration file and configure one or two DNS zones.
 Test the configuration with "named-checkconf -z".

+The BIND 9 DNS servers should not send DNS notify to the slave servers when the zone is updated, as this could transfer unsigned data to the slave servers.
+The BIND 9 configuration option block should disable all automatic notify processing with

+    options {
+       notify no;
+	[...]
+	};

+The notify messages are send from the reload script to all slave servers configured in the Men & Mice Suite for the zone from the reload script (see below).

 # Install the Men & Mice Suite #

 Download and install the Men & Mice Suite DNS-Server Controller on the